LuisDio/docker-favcmd/9_nineth/basic.md

 Docker Networking

-Default Network created at install are:
+Default Network created at install are:<br/>
 --- Bridge - private internal network created by docker on the host in range 172 <br/>
 --- None - no network setting attached( Not accessible at all) <br/>
 --- host